bio-tools/biotoolsDocs/curators_guide.rst

 - **Manually verified** guidelines are checked as part of manual QC performed by bio.tools admin
 - **Tips and notes** are not verified

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <http://www.ietf.org/rfc/rfc2119.txt>`_ as follows:

+- **"MUST"**, **"REQUIRED"** or **"SHALL"** mean that the guideline is an absolute requirement of the specification.
+- **"MUST NOT"** or **"SHALL NOT"** mean that the guideline is an absolute prohibition of the specification.
+- **"SHOULD"** or **"RECOMMENDED"** mean that there may exist valid reasons in particular circumstances to ignore a particular guideline, but the full implications must be understood and carefully weighed before doing so.
+- **"SHOULD NOT"** or the phrase **"NOT RECOMMENDED"** mean that there may exist valid reasons in particular circumstances when acting contrary to the geuideline is acceptable or even useful, but the full implications should be understood and the case carefully weighed before doing so.

 .. note::
    - entries in which all attributes pass both the automated and manual checks will, in the future, be be labelled as "Verified" (and stamped with data of verification and last update).
 For further information, see the emerging `information standard <http://biotoolsschema.readthedocs.io/en/latest/information_requirement.html>`_ for tools being adopted by bio.tools.
    - for curation advice or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_ or mail `registry-support <mailto:registry-support@elixir-dk.org>`_ directly.